 7.5 Individuals are permitted to accept hospitality which is provided in the normal course of business and could reasonably be reciprocated by the NAO.
 This includes working lunches or dinners, providing these cover a business agenda.
 The standard of hospitality should be no more than that which might reasonably be offered by the NAO in return and there should be a balance of hospitality received and hospitality given.
 All working lunches or dinners provided off client premises (for example, in a restaurant) must be recorded on the Gifts and Hospitality Register.
+The NAO rarely presents official gifts.
+There are sometimes exceptional circumstances when it is appropriate to present an official gift for example to a representative from another Supreme Audit Institution.
+Such gifts are normally of a token value and must be approved in advance by the Head of International Relations.
+Any official gift presented to a UK official should be agreed in advance by a member of the Executive Team and recorded in the gifts and hospitality register.

-7.6 Individuals may also accept invitations to events where they are representing the NAO in an official capacity.
+- 7.6 Individuals may also accept invitations to events where they are representing the NAO in an official capacity.
 This includes invitations to business dinners and events such as awards ceremonies where the NAO has been nominated for an award, is judging an award, or is acting as a sponsor.
 Account should be taken of the level of attendance of other NAO colleagues to ensure that attendance is reasonable in the circumstances.
 Events which include some form of entertainment can be accepted providing the entertainment forms an intrinsic part of the event.
-Attendance at all such dinners, ceremonies or events must be recorded on the Gifts and Hospitality Register, as should the offer of any such hospitality.

-7.7 Individuals must not accept any invitation to any event where attendance would normally be subject to payment of a fee.
+Attendance at all such dinners, ceremonies or events must be recorded on the Gifts and Hospitality Register. as should the offer of any such hospitality.
+Gifts and hospitality received or declined by senior management (Executive Team and nonexecutive members of the Board) is disclosed biannually on the NAO's external website for transparency - 7.7 Individuals must not accept any invitation to any event where attendance would normally be subject to payment of a fee.
 This includes, for example, invitations to art exhibitions, sporting or cultural events, charity dinners and hotel accommodation for leisure purposes.
 This restriction does not extend to hospitality offered in connection with an individual's employment outside the NAO unless acceptance could, by association, call into question their objectivity in their NAO role.